Innovation for Healthcare Inequalities Programme (InHIP)

 Bedfordshire, Luton, and Milton Keynes

-Bedford, Luton, and Milton Keynes (BLMK) ICS are working with practices in their most deprived areas (see IMD above) to address healthcare inequalities.
-The initiative focuses on underserved populations by improving care and treatment for patients with heart failure with preserved ejection fraction (HFpEF) in five key GP practices.
+Bedford, Luton, and Milton Keynes (BLMK) ICS worked with practices in their most deprived areas (see IMD above) to address healthcare inequalities.
+The initiative focused on underserved populations by improving care and treatment for patients with heart failure with preserved ejection fraction (HFpEF) in five key GP practices.

 Respiratory Disease management